singularity-data/risingwave-docs/docs/sql/commands/sql-create-table.md

 slug: /sql-create-table
 ---

-Use this command to create a new table.
+Use `CREATE TABLE` to create a new table.

 ## Syntax